U.S. natgas futures jump to 15-week high on hotter weather forecasts

 Data provider Refinitiv said gas output in the Lower 48 U.S. states had averaged 91.7 billion cubic feet per day (bcfd) so far in June, up from 91.0 bcfd in May but still well below the monthly record high of 95.4 bcfd in November 2019.

-The amount of gas flowing to U.S. LNG export plants has slid to an average of 9.9 bcfd so far in June, down from 10.8 bcfd in May and the all-time high of 11.5 bcfd in April.
-Traders noted LNG feedgas was down due to short-term maintenance work at the Sabine Pass and Cameron export plants in Louisiana and Corpus Christi in Texas and some pipelines that provide them with fuel.
+The amount of gas flowing to U.S. LNG export plants slid to an average of 9.9 bcfd so far in June, down from 10.8 bcfd in May and the all-time high of 11.5 bcfd in April.
+Traders noted LNG feedgas was down due to short-term maintenance work at the Sabine Pass and Cameron export plants in Louisiana and Corpus Christi in Texas as well as some pipelines that provide them with fuel.

 Week ended Jun 4 (Forecast)